 When you purchase a ring from us, you can be assured that you are buying a ring that is truly handmade: not put together from pre-formed stock; not punched out on a press; and not machined on a computerized lathe.
-We make our rings from scratch from the raw material, hand mill our own ring stock, and forge and finish our rings in methods used by metalsmiths of days gone by -– methods most likely used to create your grandparents’ and great-grandparents’ wedding rings.
+We make our rings from scratch from the raw material, hand mill our own ring stock, and forge and finish our rings in methods used by metalsmiths of days gone by -– methods most likely used to create your great-grandparents’ wedding rings.
 Some intricate designs are fabricated by means of lost wax casting, but the majority of our bands are hand forged.

 If you’d like to see Dan forging a wedding band from start to finish, please check out this great video made by our friend Tucker Glasow…